Boeing whistleblower alleges systemic problems with 737 MAX

 “If the FAA was truly regulating in the public interest, it would take action against Boeing for its continued deception and gross errors in the design and production of the 737 MAX by withdrawing Boeing’s production certificate,” he concluded.

-Ansley Lacitis, deputy Chief of Staff for Senator Maria Cantwell said her office “was made aware of the letter right before the hearing” on Wednesday.
+Ansley Lacitis, deputy chief of staff for Democratic Sen. Maria Cantwell of Washington, said her office “was made aware of the letter right before the hearing” on Wednesday.

 “The first step of a whistleblower investigation is to make contact with the whistleblower and we have done that,” Lacitis said.
 “We take these and other allegations seriously and continue to investigate them.”